From a place name: either Annesley in Nottinghamshire or Ansley in Warwickshire. The place names themselves derive from Old English anne

 meaning "base, root, origin".

-From a village in England called Midgley which meant "midge (insect) wood" in Old English.
+From the English village of Midgley in West Yorkshire, meaning "midge (insect) wood" in Old English.

-From towns like Nespoli and Nespoledo, from the Italian word nespola
+From the name of towns such as Nespoli and Nespoledo, derived from Italian nespola

 meaning "medlar (tree)".